SeanaldSeanson/flask-blog/README.md

 ### /chess
 This is the main page for the site's (not yet working) multiplayer chess system, which lists all in-progress and pending games for the currently logged in user, allowing the user to accept challenges issued by other players or choose an ongoing game to view.

+### /chess/<game_id>
+This route will load the chess game specified by game_id, an integer identifier.

+### /chess/accept/<game_id>
+This route will allow a user to accept an invitation to a chess match, marking the game as started in the database.

+### /chess/new
+This route will allow a user to issue a challenge to another user, adding a pending game to the database.

 ## Authentication
 user data is stored in the sqlite3 database file blog.db, in the 'users' table, with fields id (INTEGER), name (TEXT), salt (TEXT), hash (TEXT), and admin (INTEGER).